Sinaloa

 Sinaloa (/es/), officially the Estado Libre y Soberano de Sinaloa (Free and Sovereign State of Sinaloa), is one of the 31 states which, along with Mexico City, compose the Federal Entities of Mexico.
 It is divided into 20 municipalities, and its capital and largest city is Culiacán Rosales.
 Other large cities include Mazatlán, Los Mochis, Guamúchil, and Guasave.

 Sinaloa is located in northwest Mexico and is bordered by the states of Sonora to the northwest, Chihuahua to the north, Durango to the east, and Nayarit to the southeast.
 To the west, Sinaloa faces Baja California Sur, across the Gulf of California.
 Its natural geography is divided by the Sierra Madre Occidental, fertile river valleys, and a broad coastal plain along the Gulf of California.
 The state covers an area of 58328 km2 and includes the islands of Palmito Verde, Palmito de la Virgen, Altamura, Santa María, Saliaca, Macapule, and San Ignacio.

-Often referred to as the "breadbasket of Mexico", Sinaloa produces about 40% of the nation’s food.
 Its economy is based on agriculture, fisheries, livestock breeding, tourism, mining, and food processing.
 Culturally, Sinaloa has a strong musical tradition, particularly in the banda and norteño genres, its cuisine, and the heritage of indigenous peoples such as the Yaqui and the Yoreme.

 Etymology

-Sinaloa combines two words from the Cahita language: sina ('pithaya plant'), and lobola ('rounded'); "sinalobola" was shortened to "sinaloa".
+Sinaloa combines two words from the Cahita language: sina ('pitahaya plant'), and lobola ('rounded'); sinalobola was shortened to sinaloa.
 This most popular etymology is attributed to Eustaquio Buelna.
-Another etymology attributed to Pablo Lizárraga is Mexica cintli ('dry corn and cob') and ololoa ('to pile up'), and to locative, "where they pile up or store corn on the cob."
-Yet another etymology from Héctor R. Olea combines Cahia sina with the locative "ro" from the Purépecha language and "a" from Aztec atl ('water'), thus "place of pithayas in the water.
+Another etymology attributed to Pablo Lizárraga is Mexica cintli ('dry corn and cob') and ololoa ('to pile up'), and to locative, 'where they pile up or store corn on the cob'.
+Yet another etymology from Héctor R. Olea combines Cahia sina with the locative ro from the Purépecha language and a from Nahuatl atl ('water'), thus 'place of pithayas in the water'.